joshpencheon/cluster-networking/README.md

 ## TFTP

-When netbooting, the kernel can be delivered to the client via TFTP.
+When netbooting, the boot files can be delivered to the client via TFTP.
 We'll host a TFTP service on the "router":

 ```
 sudo apt-get install tftpd-hpa